menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 1. Locate the specific appliance for which you want to configure DNS resolvers.
 Ensure you select the correct appliance to avoid any disruptions in network services.
 2. On the :guilabel:`Action` menu, select :guilabel:`DNS resolvers`.
 You can also access this option on the Row menu :guilabel:`...`.
 3. In the DNS resolvers configuration dialog box, enter the IP addresses of the DNS resolver servers you want to set.
 It's important to ensure the accuracy of the IP addresses, as incorrect entries can lead to DNS resolution issues.
-You can set multiple DNS resolvers by separating their IP addresses with commas or semicolons, depending on the configuration requirements of your appliance.
+You can set multiple DNS resolvers by listing their IP addresses on separate lines.
 This redundancy ensures uninterrupted DNS resolution even if one resolver becomes unavailable.
 4. Select :guilabel:`Save` when you are done.

 Configuring SNMP Monitoring